google/dart-neats/typed_sql/doc/12_testing.md

 ```

 > [!NOTE]
-> The [DatabaseAdaptor] for SQLite3 relies on [`package:sqlite3`][sd-1],
+> The [DatabaseAdapter] for SQLite3 relies on [`package:sqlite3`][sd-1],
 > this requires the dynamic library to available on the system, or manually
 > specified, see [manually providing sqlite3 libraries][sd-2].

 [sd-1]: https://pub.dev/packages/sqlite3
 [sd-2]: https://pub.dev/packages/sqlite3#manually-providing-sqlite3-libraries

-You can also create an in-memory database using the `DatabaseAdaptor.sqlite3`
+You can also create an in-memory database using the `DatabaseAdapter.sqlite3`
 constructor, but beware that the `:memory:` URI does not work well, because
 `package:typed_sql` may need to create multiple concurrent connections.
-See reference documentation for `DatabaseAdaptor.sqlite3` for details.
+See reference documentation for `DatabaseAdapter.sqlite3` for details.

 ## Testing with PostgreSQL